 The “Reduced Braking Power, Start Engine Warning” message on a Mercedes-Benz typically indicates an issue with the brake system, often related to the electronic braking components.
 Here is a step-by-step guide to understanding and addressing this warning:

-Step 1: Understand the Warning
+Step 1: Understand The Warning

 The “Reduced Braking Power, Start Engine” warning generally means: